ar6841/Quadcopter_optimal_control_using_iLQR/README.md

 ### Circular_trajectory_drone: following a trajectory using linearized dynamics

-A tracking controller (using an LQ design with linear approximations) to follow a circular trajectory.
+A tracking controller (using an LQ design with linear approximations) to follow a circular trajectory under wind disturbances.
 <br>
 ![](https://github.com/ar6841/Quadcopter_optimal_control_using_iLQR/blob/main/outputs/Circular.gif)